 - Our series on “Learning from Labour History’

-Starting Thursday April 23 2020: A series of webinars looking at the history of the Labour party and considering a number of key historical issues which remain relevant today: the relationship between Labour and the organised working-class movement, how serious a challenge did the party present to capitalism and imperialism, and the nature of the Labour left and its understanding of socialism.
-More details, reading material and videos of past sessions here.
+A series of webinars looking at the history of the Labour party and considering a number of key historical issues which remain relevant today: the relationship between Labour and the organised working-class movement, how serious a challenge did the party present to capitalism and imperialism, and the nature of the Labour left and its understanding of socialism.
+The videos from that series are available online here.

 Reading Capital with David Harvey – a fantastic introduction to the timeless work by Karl Marx .
 Large number of videos are available here.